stefanache/p2p_webrtc_handshake/README.md

 So in this case you can remotely-chating beetwen "you"(-remote from github) with "your-friend"(local from your PC/Laptop/Computer) or viceversa.
 Also can use same your computer for both roles and in this case the "your-friend" i.e(=) "you"(yourself) as role/person.

-For that close the browser if have something opened(tried or loading in your/his Browser something linked of this subject) which running in... the past and then:
+For that close the browser if have something opened(tried or loading in your/his Browser something linked of this subject) which running from... the past and then:

 	   a. you: download this repository into your desktop